Main Street Challenge Grant opportunity offers up to $75,000 for building projects

 Multiple properties committed to a mutually-agreed upon improvement or series of improvements can also apply.
 All multiple properties must be connected by a common need or issue that defines the scope/type of proposed project.

 There is a minimum grant asking amount of $15,000, and all applications must show a dollar-for-dollar match for the requested grant amount.
 In-kind contributions will be eligible for no more than 35 percent of the project’s local match.
 At least 65 percent of the local match must be in cash.
 Approved projects will have 24 months from the awarding of the grant to complete the proposed project.
 Any work done prior to the awarding of the grant will not be considered for funding or as part of the local match.

 Applications must be submitted by the local Main Street Iowa program, so Charles City applications need to be turned into the Community Development Office at 401 North Main St. by 5 p.m. on Friday, August 14, 2020.
 Anyone interested in applying for the Main Street Iowa Challenge Grant is encouraged to contact Community Development Director Mark Wicks at (641) 228-4234 or email@example.com for more information about the grant and scoring criteria.

-Community Revitalization is a non-profit, volunteer-driven organization dedicated to enhancing downtown Charles City as part of a great place to live, work and play.
-For more information, please call (641) 228-2335, stop in at 401 North Main St., or email email@example.com
+Community Revitalization is volunteer-driven, non-profit organization dedicated to enhancing a strong downtown Charles City as part of a great place to live, work and play.

 Volunteers are the life-blood of all Community Revitalization projects and programs.
 The organization has developed a strong base of more than 300 volunteers and accumulated more than 163,000 volunteer hours since 1996.
 Through its volunteer-driven efforts, Community Revitalization has become a driving force in making Charles City a great place to live, work and play.